Simple type theory for metaplectic covers of $\mathrm{GL}(r)$ over a non-archimedean local field: Hecke algebra, cuspidal representations, types and covering pairs

-We remark that in \cite{bushnell1998smooth}, Bushnell and Kutzko use the word ``cover" for such a pair $(J,\lambda)$, which is unfortunately conflict with ``metaplectic covers", the central objects of this article.
-So we use ``covering pair" instead, translated from the corresponding French words (\emph{cf.} \cite{secherre2008representations}).
+We remark that in \cite{bushnell1998smooth}, Bushnell and Kutzko use the word ``cover" for such a pair $(J,\lambda)$, which unfortunately conflicts with ``metaplectic covers", the central objects of this article.
+So we use ``covering pair" instead, translated from the corresponding French words (\emph{cf.} \cite{blondel1999methode}).

 The following theorem illustrates the connection between types and covering pairs.